Saksham-Sirohi/eventyay-docker/README.md

 ### 2. Set Up EventYay Video

-The video webapp needs node modules etc installed and build.
 This is done in during the docker image build step, but since we mount the checked out eventyay-video directory into the container, the built-in directory with node-modules etc is hidden.
-If doing this on mac make sure rosetta is used by terminal you can confirm this by using arch this should be i386
+If doing this on a Mac, make sure the terminal uses Rosetta.
+You can confirm this by using the arch command.
+This should be i386

 ```bash
 cd eventyay-video/webapp